Taraba State University

 Taraba State University also known as TSU is located in Jalingo, Taraba State Nigeria.
-The university was established by the Taraba State Government in 2008, to widen access to university education for Taraba State indigenes and promote economic growth and development in the state particularly and the country at large.
+The university was established by the Taraba State Government in 2008 to widen access to university education and promote economic growth and development in the state particularly and the country at large.

-Academic and administrative structure of the university
+Structure

 The academic structure of the university consists of faculty-organized research units and relevant teaching and research support units.
 The department is the basic unit of academic organization aimed at enhancing interaction between related disciplines in the university.
 Though each unit of academic discipline is an organizational entity, they all have common teaching and research interests through the spirit of cooperative and interdisciplinary research and the development of group effort.

 The administrative set up of a school is centered on the Dean's Office, while the departments concentrate essentially on academic matters and pursuits.
 The overall affairs of the university are guided by the council in policy and financial matters, while the senate determines all academic matters.

 The vice-chancellor is the chief executive of the university and supervises the academic and administrative operations of the university under the directive and /or advice of relevant committees.
 Such committees include the council and its committees, the senate and its committees, council/senate joint committees, faculty boards, administrative committees and other statutory committees.

 Convocation

-In 2018 precisely, Taraba State University had conducted her 1st convocation ceremony which consisted of the 1st, 2nd, 3rd, 4th and 5th sets of graduates in this arena of this academia totaling 5900 students.
+In 2018, Taraba State University conducted its first convocation ceremony which consisted of the 1st, 2nd, 3rd, 4th and 5th sets of graduates in this arena of this academia totaling 5900 students.
 Out of these students, 29 graduated with First Class Honors, 1006 Second Class Upper Division, 2083 Second Class Lower, 1850 with Third Class while 32 graduated with passes.

 As of 2022, Taraba State University had conducted its 6th, 7th, 8th and 9th combined convocation ceremony where graduates sets of Taraba State University totaling 8,585 out of which 49 graduated with 1st Class Honors, 2,416 with Second Class Honors (Upper Division), 3,983 Second Class Honors (Lower Division), 790 Third Class (Honors) and 20 Pass Degrees.
-Taraba State University have graduated 106 Postgraduate Diplomas, 311 Master's Degrees and one PhD.
-The one PhD is awarded to Hanawa Herbert Rufus who has now made history as the first PhD. graduate of Taraba State University.

 The occasion also encompassed the conferment of Honorary Doctorate Degrees to four dignitaries who have shown themselves as role models in all ramifications and impacted people.
-They include His Excellency, Senator Doctor Ifeanyi Okowa, The Executive Governor, Delta State, Hon.
-Justice Mahmud Mohammed, Former Chief Justice of Nigeria, Alh.
-Najeem Usman Yasin (Deputy President NLC, Global Vice President ITF and former President NURTW) and Major General Paul Tarfa (rtd) (Executive Chairman, North East Development Commission).
+They include Senator Ifeanyi Okowa, The Executive Governor, Delta State, Mahmud Mohammed, Former Chief Justice of Nigeria, Najeem Usman Yasin and Paul Tarfa (Executive Chairman, North East Development Commission).